Skip to content

-Users (i.e. each unique username/email address and related password) will need to enable 2-Factor Authentication for their login.
+Users (i.e. each unique username / email address and related password) will need to enable 2FA for their login.
 To do this:

 • Follow the 3-step process shown on the screen:

-Please note: The app does not need to be downloaded onto the device that you will be using regularly.
-For example, you could download the app onto your mobile phone, but use your laptop to access SimplePay.
-Every time you log into SimplePay, you will need to have the device that has the app with you in order to get the verification code.
+The 2FA app does not need to be downloaded onto the device that you will be using regularly to process payroll.
+For example, you could download the 2FA app onto your mobile phone but use your laptop to access SimplePay.
+Every time you log in to SimplePay, you will need the device with the 2FA app in order to get the verification code.

 2. Scan the QR Code using the authentication app.